wheatleyinabox/WordWise/README.md

 ### Advanced Java Topics With Android Studio
 #### 10/04/2019

-> The Congressional App Challenge is a Congress authorized competition, where districts in the states take part in creating or presenting a technological artifacts.
+> The Congressional App Challenge is a Congress authorized competition, where districts in the states take part in creating or presenting a program.
 Your submission will include this, a demostration video, and a few short answer responses within the application.

 Development in **Android Studio**